vaib-dev/Courses/6-ccna/1-introduction.md

 There are two ways to transmit:

-a) **Guided:** The message is sent directly to where it is supposed to go.
+a) Guided: The message is sent directly to where it is supposed to go.
 Taking our non-computer analogy, this would be a letter.
 Only the receiver receives the sent data.
 In the case of computers.
-This is primarily via cables, such as Twisted Pair, Coax or Fibre Optics.\
+This is primarily via cables, such as Twisted Pair, Coax or Fibre Optics.

-b) **Unguided:** The message is broadcast so that anyone can receive it, For non-computer analogy, this would be talking in a crowded (but quiet room, maybe a library!) anyone within range can receive the signal.
+b) Unguided: The message is broadcast so that anyone can receive it, For non-computer analogy, this would be talking in a crowded (but quiet room, maybe a library!) anyone within range can receive the signal.
 For computers, this is primarily WiFi or Bluetooth.

 These transmissions can be sent in three different modes:

-a) **Simplex:** only the sender can transmit.
+a) Simplex: only the sender can transmit.\
-Half duplex, the sender and receiver can transmit but not at the same time.\
+b) Half duplex: the sender and receiver can transmit but not at the same time.\
-b) **Full duplex:** both the sender and receiver can send at the same time.
+c) Full duplex: both the sender and receiver can send at the same time.

 **5. Set of rules (Protocol):** To govern data communications, various sets of rules had been already designed by the designers of the communication systems, which represent a kind of agreement between communicating devices.
 These are defined as protocol.
 If two different devices are connected but there is no protocol among them, there would not be any kind of communication between those two devices.
 Thus the protocol is necessary for data communication to take place.

-**Example of Data Communication:** A typical example of a data communication system is sending an e-mail.
-The user which send email act as sender, message is data which user wants to send, receiver is one whom user wants to send message, there are many protocols involved in this entire process, one of them is Simple Mail Transfer Protocol (SMTP), both sender and receiver must have an internet connection which uses a wireless medium to send and receive email.

 ## Networks
 So as now we know that how the data is transmitted from one computer to another, now the question arises what is a network?.
 Generally, networks are distinguished based on their geographical span.
 A network can be as small as distance between your mobile phone and its Bluetooth headphone and as large as the internet itself, covering the whole geographical world.

-### Types of networks:
+### Types of networks

 ### 1. Personal Area Network
 A Personal Area Network (PAN) is smallest network which is very personal to a user.
 This may include Bluetooth enabled devices or infra-red enabled devices.
 PAN has connectivity range up to 10 meters.
 PAN may include wireless computer keyboard and mouse, Bluetooth enabled headphones, wireless printers and TV remotes.